syncfusion-content/wpf-docs/wpf/Testing/coded-ui.md

 Level 2
 </td>
 <td>
-Provide custom properties for UI elements when you drag the crosshair to any UI element.
+Provide custom properties for UI elements when dragging the crosshair to any UI element.
 </td>
 </tr>
 <tr>